Castello di Polgeto

 - 14 Baths

 Castello di Polgeto is a lovely and truly livable modern day castle with unique features for all ages.
 The diversity of ways in which you can enjoy this property are endless.
 Gather around the pool or in the olive grove.
 Dine on pizza in the courtyard or live a fairy tale in the grown up treehouse.
 Let yourselves be pampered by Beatrice and her team.
-Explore when you like, or stay and play.
+Explore the nearby town if you like or simply stay and play.
 Welcome to the most memorable vacation of your lives.

 A paradise for children of all ages; there are games, toys, diversions and on-site activities of nearly every sort.